 Once the application deadline has passed, the Los Altos Community Teams Board of Directors will meet and assign students to the teams.
 While they will try to keep friends together, five or more friends might be split onto two different teams.
 The talented returning team members are distributed amongst the teams.
 While we want experienced team members on each team, the team member talent and experience does not have to be equally distributed amongst the teams.
-It is OK to have younger teams with a two or so experienced team members and a team or two with a high concentration of long time Botball team members.
+It is OK to have younger teams with one or two experienced team members and a team or two with a high concentration of long time Botball team members.
 High School juniors and seniors should not be put on a team filled with Jr. High students.
-We also do our best to avoid totally rookie teams made up of new and one year veterans.
+We try to avoid creating rookie teams made up of first time team members and one year veterans.
 We try to place team members on teams which meet close to their homes whenever possible.
 Ideally, team members will be able to bike or walk to the meetings and attend the same school as their team mates.
 Coaches and hosts will be on the same team as their children.